Global-e files to go public as e-commerce startups enjoy a renaissance – TechCrunch

 Global-e, an e-commerce platform that helps online sellers reach global consumers, filed to go public this morning.
 The company’s F-1 filing is here, if you’d like to read along.

-While Global-e is not a United States-based company — it also has offices in the UK and Israel, among other countries — its recent growth underscores that the e-commerce boom we’ve seen domestically is hardly unique.
+While Global-e is not a United States-based company — it also has offices in the U.K. and Israel, among other countries — its recent growth underscores that the e-commerce boom we’ve seen domestically is hardly unique.
 Indeed, Global-e’s growth has been rapid and impressive.

 The Exchange explores startups, markets and money.
 Read it every morning on Extra Crunch, or get The Exchange newsletter every Saturday.